Runcorn Town F.C.: Cheshire Senior Cup

 The 2010–11 season was also Town's debut in the Cheshire Senior Cup.
 Having got a bye in the first round, they entertained Northern Premier League Division One North side Warrington Town in the second round.
 Despite a two league gap between the sides, Town drew 1–1 after extra time, before losing 4–2 on penalties.

 One notable game in the competition came in the 2011–12 season which saw Runcorn Town drawn away at Northern Premier League side Woodley Sports in the first round.
 The game was notable as it was the first competitive game that the club had played on a synthetic playing surface.
 Three goals in the second half of extra time saw Town lose 4–1 after a 1–1 draw in 90 minutes.

+In the 2025-26 season Town reached the Cheshire Senior Cup Final.
+They received a bye in the First Round, before beating Stockport Georgians on penalties.
+Opposition from higher divisions were then defeated with a win at Stockport Town, before a home semi-final win against Vauxhall Motors.
+In the final Town were beaten 5-2 by Crewe Alexandra at the Mornflake Stadium.

 Liverpool Senior Cup

 The club entered the Liverpool Senior Cup for the first time in the 2019–20 season.
 Having received a bye in the first round, Litherland REMYCA F.C. were defeated 4–1 in the second round.
 The quarter-final saw a young Tranmere Rovers F.C. run out 2–0 winners at the Viridor Community Stadium.

+In the 2025-26 season they reached the semi-final.
+After beating AFC Liverpool on penalties following a 3-3 draw Town should have faced Southport or City of Liverpoool, but both teams were removed from the competition.
+That set up a memorable quarter final win away to National League North side Marine.
+In the semi-final, Town were beaten 3-1 by neighbours Runcorn Linnets.